 Two poems by Emily Dickinson set for high soprano.
 Commissioned by Nightingale Opera Theatre for soprano Melissa Davis and pianist Jerry Wong.
 First Performance TBA 1.
 The first Day’s Night had come 2.
 I heard a Fly buzz – when I died

 Song cycle for mezzo-soprano and piano on new texts by Joyce DiDonato, Patti LuPone, Sister Helen Prejean, Ruth Bader Ginsburg and Kathleen Kelly.
 Commissioned for mezzo-soprano Jamie Barton by the Tucson Desert Song Festival.
 First Performance: May 10, 2021 at the Tucson Desert Song Festival.
 Jame Barton, mezzo soprano; Jake Heggie, piano 1.
 Order (DiDonato) [more]

 A 25-minute song cycle for baritone and piano, also for baritone and orchestra.
 New poetry by Margaret Atwood.
 Commissioned for baritone Joshua Hopkins by the Houston Grand Opera and Canada’s National Arts Centre.
-First Performance: Sept 10, 2020 at the Rothko Chapel in Houston TX, featuring baritone Joshua Hopkins and pianist Jake Heggie.
-Orchestral Premiere, [more]
+A 30-minute song cycle for baritone and piano, also for baritone and orchestra, featuring new poetry by Margaret Atwood.
+Commissioned for baritone [more]